Universality conditions of unified classical and quantum reservoir computing: Theoretical framework

 \item [ii.] a filter is \textbf{time invariant} if for any $\tau\in T$,

-\item [iii.] a filter is \textbf{bounded} if there exists $K'>0$ such that for any $u\in S^T_{n,K}$,
+\item [iii.] a filter is \textbf{bounded} if there exists $K'>0$ such that for any $u\in S^{T,\ns_1}_{K}$,

-\end{itemize} We call BCTI filter a filter that is bounded, causal and time-invariant. \end{definition} \begin{definition} A \textbf{functional} is any map of the form $H\colon \left(\r^n\right)^T \rightarrow \r$. \end{definition} The proof of the following lemma is given in Appendix \ref{app.bi}. \begin{lemma} There is a bijection between the set of functionals and the set of BCTI filters. \end{lemma} As a consequence of the latter lemma, one is allowed to consider only functionals, which are simpler mathematical object with respect than operators.
-In particular it allows the application of Stone - Weierstrass theorem.
+\end{itemize} We call BCTI filter a filter that is bounded, causal and time-invariant. \end{definition} \begin{definition} Given two normed spaces $\ns_1,\ns_2$, a \textbf{functional} from $\ns_1$ to $\ns_2$ is any map of the form $H\colon \ns_1^T \rightarrow \ns_2$. \end{definition} It is well known that every BCTI filter is associated with a unique functional.
+Precisely, we have the following lemma.
+We recall the proof for the sake of completeness. \begin{lemma} There is a bijection between the set of functionals and the set of BCTI filters. \end{lemma} \begin{proof} Given a BCTI filter $B$, the associated functional is given by its value in $t=0$, namely $H_B(u) \coloneqq (Bu)_0$.
+Conversely, given a functional $H$, the associated filter is $B_H$ defined via the time-delayed orbit, $(B_H u)_t \coloneqq H(u^{-t})$.
+Moreover, it is straightforward to verify that $ B \equiv B_{H_B} $ and $H \equiv H_{B_H}$.
+In fact, we have the equalities